nv-legate/quickstart/README.md

 Using a Docker image
 ====================

-The `Dockerfile` in this repository describes how to build a Docker image containing all Legate libraries.
+The `make_image.sh` script in this repository can be used to build Docker images containing all Legate libraries.
 At this time we provide two pre-built versions of this image, for single-node machines containing Volta or Ampere GPUs.
 The images are available on GitHub and can be used as follows: